Features

 - Starting a game with random mutators selects fewer mutators so you don't get insane combinations.

-- New dashstyle value 2 to dash when double tapping only when crouching.
+- Added option to double-tap dash only when crouching.

-- Don't send information about client computer specs to server and other clients.
+- Stopped sending information about client computer specs to server and other clients.

 - Renamed capture-the-flag mutator "protect" to "hold".